Total Opioid Rx Down for Children, Young Adults in the U.S.

 MONDAY, June 28, 2021 (HealthDay News) — Total opioid prescriptions have decreased in patients under 25 years of age, but opioids remain commonly dispensed, according to a study published online June 28 in JAMA Pediatrics.

-Madeline H. Renny, M.D., from the New York University Grossman School of Medicine in New York City, and colleagues examined trends in opioid prescribing practices in U.S. children, adolescents, and younger adults (<25 years).
-Analysis included retail pharmacy-dispensed opioids from 2006 to 2018.
+Madeline H. Renny, M.D., from the New York University Grossman School of Medicine in New York City, and colleagues examined trends in opioid prescribing practices in U.S. children, adolescents, and younger adults (

 “Opioids remain readily dispensed, and possible high-risk prescribing practices appear to be common, especially in younger children,” the authors write.
 “Further investigation into specific opioid prescribing practices may inform targeted interventions to ensure appropriate opioid prescribing in this subset of the U.S. population.”